elm-fluent/elm-fluent/docs/tutorial.rst

 * You should consider carefully how much HTML you should put into your FTL files, and keep it as simple as possible.
 Remember it will be read and translated by translators who may not be experts in HTML.
-Use the mechanisms described in the next section to keep as many HTML attributes in your
+Use the mechanisms described in the next section to keep as many HTML attributes in your Elm code as possible.

 Dynamic HTML output
 ===================